md-naim-hassan-saykat/bapil/research/AI_Governance_Literature_Review.md

 AI governance is a foundational component of BAPIL.
 Understanding international frameworks, regulatory approaches, and responsible AI principles will help inform the design of policy intelligence systems, governance frameworks, and ethical guidelines relevant to the Bangladeshi context.
 Insights from this literature review will support the development of BAPIL’s research agenda, institutional structure, and policy recommendations.

+## Key Takeaways

+1. AI governance has emerged as a multidisciplinary field that combines technology policy, ethics, regulation, risk management, and public administration.
+2. International frameworks increasingly emphasize transparency, accountability, fairness, human oversight, privacy protection, and risk-based governance as core principles of responsible AI.
+3. Governments are adopting diverse regulatory approaches, ranging from principles-based guidance to comprehensive legal frameworks and sector-specific oversight mechanisms.
+4. Public-sector AI applications can support policymaking, service delivery, resource allocation, and evidence-based decision-making when implemented responsibly.
+5. Data governance, cybersecurity, and digital trust are foundational requirements for effective AI deployment in government and public institutions.
+6. International frameworks developed by OECD, UNESCO, NIST, the European Union, and other organizations provide valuable guidance for the design of national AI governance strategies.
+7. Effective AI governance requires collaboration among government, academia, industry, civil society, and international partners.
+8. The literature suggests that successful AI adoption depends not only on technological capability but also on institutional capacity, regulatory readiness, ethical safeguards, and public trust.
+9. These findings provide a conceptual foundation for BAPIL’s research agenda, governance framework, policy intelligence capabilities, and responsible AI principles.

 ## References

 ### Primary International AI Governance Frameworks